Karan0005/simple-developer-guide/README.md

 13. **Project Requirement Planning** – Learn to turn vague project ideas into actionable steps, setting you up to tackle any development task with clarity.
 14. **Developer Tools & Productivity Hacks** – A toolkit of must-have software for code management, debugging, collaboration, and staying organized.

-### 📈 Be Interview Ready—From Resumes to Real Questions
+### 📈 Be Interview Ready: From Resumes to Real Questions

 15. **Crafting a Standout Resume** – Build a resume that gets noticed by hiring managers and ATS systems, with tailored tips for every experience level.
 16. **Frontend Interview Questions** – Top questions on Angular, NgRx, and UI/UX fundamentals, with sample solutions to help you stand out in frontend interviews.